Select a language:

 What will happen when I call the 1-866-NEW-LUNG line?

-You will speak to a counselor who will let you know when and where the next seminar or class is, or schedule an individual counseling session with you.
-You can choose any service that best fits your needs.
+You will speak to a counselor who can connect you with the next seminar or class or schedule an individual counseling session with you.
+You can choose the service that best fits your needs.

 Who will be counseling me?

 TUPP’s cessation provider is Anaheim Regional Medical Center.
-Visit their page here for more information: http://www.anaheimregionalmc.com/Clinical-Services/Heart-Center/FREE-Tobacco-Cessation-Program.aspx
+Visit their page for more information: http://www.anaheimregionalmc.com/Clinical-Services/Heart-Center/FREE-Tobacco-Cessation-Program.aspx

 AHMC Anaheim Regional Medical Center